 ⦁ Intuition of danger

-There are different type of medicines to treat anxiety disorders which include anti-anxiety medicines and certain antidepressants i.e. selective serotonin reuptake inhibitors (SSRIs) are generally considered first-line therapy for anxiety, Tricyclic antidepressants (TCAs) are also used to treat anxiety, other medicines such as beta blockers are used to treat hypertension related to anxiety some other medicines are also used accordingly.
+If anxiety is moderate to severe and impacting your functioning, medications may be prescribed to help reduce symptoms.
+There are different type of medicines to treat anxiety disorders which include anti-anxiety medicines and certain antidepressants i.e. selective serotonin reuptake inhibitors (SSRIs) are generally considered first-line therapy for anxiety, Tricyclic antidepressants (TCAs) are also used to treat anxiety, and other medicines such as beta blockers are used to treat hypertension related to anxiety may be used accordingly.